Branch Potluck and Follow the Money program

 Tuesday, April 25, 4:30-6:30 p.m. at Happy Valley Winery, 576 South Foxpointe Drive, SC

 Mingle with new and prospective members at our Spring Wine Tasting Social.
 Enjoy a complimentary sampling of five Happy Valley wines before purchasing a glass or bottle of your favorite.
 Beer, hard cider, and soft drinks are available for purchase.
 Bring a friend and don't forget to register for the door prize!

 AAUW State College Spring Awards & Scholarship Banquet

 The 5:30 cash bar reception will be followed by a 6:00 pm dinner and program.
 Outstanding branch volunteers will be honored, as well branch scholarship recipients.
-Join us for this celebratory occasion!
-Details to be announced.
+The keynote speaker will be Joan Andrews from the South Hills School of Business and Technology.
+Send your banquet reservation form which is found on page 3 of the May/June newsletter and your check for $25 to Christine Bishop by Thursday, May 18.
+Join us for this celebratory occasion!.